 Omega-3 fatty acids, found in fish oil, are sometimes recommended for people with MS. It is not clear if omega-3s are helpful for this condition.

 It is also important that you drink plenty of water.
-Aim for 62 ounces per day, about 8 glasses.
+Aim about 8 glasses per day.
 Avoid drinks that cause

 , like caffeinated beverages.